xQsM3/multi-bees-tracking/README.md

 download the detector models for bumblebees:
 https://fh-aachen.sciebo.de/s/azh8VO32sH3GRvG
-the models (faster rcnn and retinanet) were trained by the Detectron2 API
+the models (yolo,faster rcnn and retinanet) were trained by the Detectron2 API
 put the models in directory:
 ./ant_tracking/detector/models